Kate Nicholls

 Read More » -

-Contract caterers’ sales rose 9.5% year-on-year in the first quarter of 2025, according to the latest Contract Catering Tracker from CGA by NIQ, Bidfood and UKHospitality.
-The increase marks the 15th consecutive quarter of growth for the sector, with sales expanding in every quarter since mid-2021.
-Growth in 2024 ranged…
+Contract caterers saw sales and outlets “sharply” rise by 8% in the second quarter of 2025, according the latest Contract Catering Tracker from CGA by NIQ, Bidfood and UKHospitality.
+This continued a “long run of growth” in every quarter since mid-2021, when caterers began to recover from the pandemic.
+After…

 Read More » -